Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/13 Chapter-11 Van Richtens Tower.md

 #### Development

 From this moment on, Strahd gains a new goal: kill [[4.
-World Almanac/NPCs/Ezmerelda Davenir (COS).md\|Ezmerelda d'Avenir]].
+World Almanac/NPCs/Ezmerelda Davenir.md\|Ezmerelda d'Avenir]].
 Knowing that his Vistani spies might be conflicted at the thought of slaying one of their own, Strahd relies on the druids and the werewolves of the Svalich Woods, as well as human spies and vampire spawn hidden in Barovia's settlements, to help him find and kill Ezmerelda.
 If Strahd learns that she and the characters are working together, he invites the characters to Ravenloft, expecting that Ezmerelda will accompany them.
 The characters receive their invitation in the form of a letter delivered by one of Strahd's spies.
 If the characters open and read the letter, show the players the "Strahd's Invitation" handout in appendix F. If the characters head toward the castle, they have no threatening random encounters on the way.

 ![[6.
 Resources/5e Modules/Curse Of Strahd/img/109-cos11-05.webp#center]]